 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
 Given these limitations, during our audit we did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses.
-We did identify a deficiency in internal control, described in the accompanying schedule of findings and questioned costs as finding 2022-001 that we consider to be a significant deficiency.
+We did not identify a deficiency in internal control that we consider to be a significant deficiency.